DominikGithub/go-http-docker-img/README.md

 # go-http-docker-img

-Golang HTTP web backend docker image pushed as docker image from the build pipeline to a docker registry
+Golang HTTP web backend docker image pushed as docker image from the build pipeline to a docker registry^.

 ## Start
 `docker build -t hello .`